The Grand United Order

 The Grand United Order of the Knights of the Golden Horn (GUOKGH), known as the Knights of the Golden Horn, or KGH, is an independent and sovereign fraternal and philanthropic order.

-The KGH was founded in 1872 as a higher order within the Royal Antediluvian Order of Buffaloes (RAOB) before breaking away in 1926 since which time you no longer have to be a member of the RAOB to join us.
+The KGH was founded in 1872 as a higher order within the Royal Antediluvian Order of Buffaloes (RAOB) before breaking away in 1926.
 We are proud of our history and we welcome those who share our values as a fraternal order., subject to being loyal to the crown and constitution, and a promise of obedience to our Rules.

 To read more about our origins and history see our Information & History page.